Organic Growth Meaning

 Organic growth is the rate of growth that a company achieves by increasing sales revenue by increasing volume of products sold or by achieving greater operational efficiency leading to a reduction in the cost of production or any other internal improvement such as increased marketing and sales efforts.
 It does not take include incremental revenue and profits that accrue from acquiring external companies.

 - A company has several ways of achieving growth and several measures of measuring the same.
 The sources of growth can be broadly classified into two categories, Organic growth, and Inorganic Growth.
-It implies the internal growth which is an outcome of increasing efficiency or improvement in market conditions such as economic cycle, greater demand for products and other such factors that increase the sales revenue and profit of the company.
+It implies the internal growth, which is an outcome of increasing efficiency or improvement in market conditions such as economic cycle, greater demand for products, and other such factors that increase the sales revenue and profit of the company.

 - Inorganic growth, on the other hand, deals with growth achieved through the synergies of mergers, acquisitions, and other such takeover activities.
-This is so-called because the company uses external growth opportunities and the capabilities of other companies to increase their own growth rate.
+It is so-called because the company uses external growth opportunities and the capabilities of other companies to increase their own growth rate.

 Examples of Organic Growth

-Coca-cola, one of the oldest companies in the beverage market was first started in 1886 and till 1948, it captured approx 60% of the market share and by 1984, this share reduced to 21% when it started facing stiff competition.
+Coca-cola, one of the oldest companies in the beverage market, was first started in 1886, and till 1948, it captured approx 60% of the market share, and by 1984, this share reduced to 21% when it started facing stiff competition.
 The company made its first acquisition in 1960 by acquiring Minute Maid.
 Therefore it is clear that from 1886 to 1960, the company grew organically, which is a growth period of 74 years.

-During this time, the ownership of the company changed many times, however, the company didn’t make any acquisition.
+During this time, the ownership of the company changed many times; however, the company didn’t make any acquisition.
 It based its growth solely through organic development.

-Every company uses a combination of both the strategies because after a while the company reaches the mature stage of the product life cycle and to stay relevant, it either has to diversify or develop new products.
+Every company uses a combination of both the strategies because, after a while, the company reaches the mature stage of the product life cycle, and to stay relevant, it either has to diversify or develop new products.
 In 2018, the organic growth of the company was 5% globally.

 There can be several drivers of organic growth that tackle different line items on the income status to increase the bottom line.
 These can be broadly classified as follows: